 Adaptive Volumetric Shadow Maps use a new technique that allows a developer to generate real-time adaptively sampled shadow representations for transmittance through volumetric media.
-This new data structure and technique allows for generation of dynamic, self-shadowed volumetric media in realtime rendering engines using today’s DirectX 11 hardware.
+This new data structure and technique allows for generation of dynamic, self-shadowed volumetric media in real-time rendering engines using today’s Microsoft DirectX* 11 hardware.

 Each texel of this new kind of shadow map stores a compact approximation to the transmittance curve along the corresponding light ray.
 The main innovation of the AVSM technique is a new streaming compression algorithm that is capable of building a constant-storage, variable-error representation of a visibility curve that represents the light ray’s travel through the media that can be used in later shadow lookups.